 - Medium (up to 400 hosts, 4000 VMs) – 8 CPUs, 24 GB RAM.

 - Large (up to 1000 hosts, 10,000 VMs) – 16 CPUs, 32 GB RAM.

 - X-Large (up to 2000 hosts, 35,000 VMs) – 24 CPUs, 48 GB RAM – new to v6.5.

-- Where the PSC is deployed as a separate appliance this requires 2 CPUs, 4 GB RAM, 60 GB disk.
+- Where the PSC is deployed on a separate machine this requires 2 CPUs, 4 GB RAM.

 - Environments with ESXi host(s) with more than 512 LUNs and 2048 paths should be sized large or x-large.